Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Warm Higgs-G model

 \subsection{Constraints on warm Higgs-G inflation model from CMB}

-Here we show the results for different cases of our warm Higgs-G inflation model.
-We have chosen $\lambda=0.13$ (the largest value of Higgs self-coupling from quantum field theory) for our study.
-In all the plots, for each value of $Q_G$ (chosen at the pivot scale), we have a different set of $C_T$ and $M$ values that satisfy the normalisation condition for the primordial power.
-We consider the following set of values for $p$ and $q$.
+We first identify the range of model parameters consistent with the large scale CMB observations.
+For this, we plot the $n_s$ predictions of our models and compare it with the Planck observations in Fig. \ref{ns}.
+We choose $\lambda=0.13$ (the largest value of Higgs self-coupling from quantum field theory) for our study.
+In all the plots, for different values of $Q_G$ (chosen at the pivot scale), we have a different set of $C_T$ and $M$ values that satisfy the normalisation condition for the primordial power, which are listed in Table \ref{tab:1} and \ref{tab:2}.
+We consider the following set of values for $p$ and $q$.\\